Furbeh/SuperBowlCapstoneWebPage/index.md

 ## Features
 Descriptions of features gathered for analysis.
+Both visualization examples described in the checkpoint would go here.

 ## Model
 descriptions of model and predictor/rater of how likely a commercial is a superbowl commercial